 |Period & Setting||1881-1901 - Victorian England (including Blenheim Palace, Harrow and Sandhurst), India (now Pakistan), Sudan, South Africa|

 The idea for the film came from Carl Foreman CBE and Winston Churchill.
 Foreman, an American screenwriter and producer, like many of those blacklisted by the McCarthy witch-hunts, had fled to England where he remained for much of his career.
-Churchill had been impressed by Foreman's films such as The Bridge on the River Kwai (1957) and The Guns of Navarone (1961) he asked to meet him and suggested that Foreman adapt his autobiography, My Early Life (1930).
+Churchill had been impressed by Foreman's films such as The Bridge on the River Kwai (1957) and The Guns of Navarone (1961) so he asked to meet him and suggested that Foreman adapt his autobiography, My Early Life (1930).
 After the screenplay Foreman needed a director and chose Richard Attenborough, having been impressed by his directorial debut Oh!
 What a Lovely War (1969).
-Lord Attenborough is perhaps best known for his acting career, appearing in such films as Brighton Rock (1948), The Great Escape and Jurassic Park (1996).
+Lord Attenborough is perhaps best known for his acting career, appearing in such films as Brighton Rock (1948), The Great Escape (1963) and Jurassic Park (1993).
 He later won the Best Director and Best Picture Oscars for Gandhi (1983).

 Churchill: The Hollywood Years (2004)